coronabytes/servicemesh/README.md

 ```

 ## Service Interface
-- service interfaces go abstraction libs to be shared among your microservices
+- service interfaces go into abstraction libs to be shared among your microservices
-- only Task and Task<T> supported as return type (no ValueTask)
+- only Task and Task<T> supported as return type (no ValueTask yet)
 ```csharp
 [ServiceMesh("someservice")]
 public interface ISomeService